3-D plot with z values determined by a matrix

 Other options include most of those found with plot3d.
 These include axes, view, title, labels, style, projection, and orientation.
 See plot3d/option.

 The result of a call to matrixplot is a PLOT3D structure which can be rendered by the plotting device.
-The user may assign a PLOT3D value to a variable, save it in a file, then read it back in for redisplay.
-See plot3d[structure] for more information.
+You can assign a PLOT3D value to a variable, save it in a file, then read it back in for redisplay.
+See plot3d/structure for more information.

 A ≔ HilbertMatrix⁡8:B ≔ ToeplitzMatrix⁡1,2,3,4,−4,−3,−2,−1,symmetric:

 The command to create the plot from the Plotting Guide is